 DURMITOR NATIONAL PARK

 The town’s main sight is the white stone mausoleum rising from the cemetery overlooking the town.
 It was built in memory of 2441 men and women from the area who gave their lives in WWII amongst them four were honored with the title of National Heroes, whose busts you can see inside; behind them is a relief by Rade Stankovic depicting the uprising against the occupation.
-Rising just to the south of the town is the peak Javorovača (1529 m), with two ski-lifts leading to its top from where you will enjoy a panoramic view of Jezera plateau.
-Walking towards the mountain you will pass to the seat of the National Park administration ( the building with the blue roof) located just in front of the car ramp.
-In it is housed the national history collection (Prirodnjačka zbirka) presenting the flora and wildlife of Durmitor; it also has a nice souvenir shop.
+Rising just to the south of the town is the peak Javorovača (1,529 m), with two ski lifts leading to its top from where you will enjoy a panoramic view of Jezera plateau.
+Walking towards the mountain you will pass to the seat of the National Park administration located just in front of the car ramp.
+It is housed the national history collection (Prirodnjačka zbirka) presenting the flora and wildlife of Durmitor.
 Behind the ramp, you enter the zone of the highest protection.

-A few minutes of walk from here you will reach the shores of Crno jezero (“Black lake”) whose color is due to its depth (49 m) and thick forest surrounding.
-This beautiful lake lies at the foot of the massif making a picturesque sight, especially in nice weather when the steep Medjed and other peaks mirror on its calm surface.
-The lake consists of two parts-the the large on and the “Small Lake” connected by the narrow strip of water which breaks in dry summers.
+A few minutes of walk from here you will reach the shores of Crno jezero (“Black lake”) whose color is due to its depth (49 m) and the thick forest surrounding it.
+This beautiful lake lies at the foot of the massif making a picturesque sight, especially in nice weather when the steep Medjed and other peaks mirror its calm surface.
+The lake consists of two parts-the the large one and the “Small Lake” connected by the narrow strip of water which breaks in dry summers.

 The route returns to Black Lake via Struga and Mioč poljana.
-The latter is also along the way of your next route, whose first part takes you the food of Savin kuk.
+The latter is also along the way to your next route, whose first part takes you to the food of Savin kuk.
 The ascent to its top is either on foot or by ski lift.
-The route Šljeme (2455m) the third highest peak in the whole massif, has a very dangerous section-the climb through Kotao, and afterward continues along the ridge.
+The route Šljeme (2,455 m) the third highest peak in the whole massif, has a very dangerous section-the climb through Kotao, and afterward continues along the ridge.
 The return is via Čista strana.
-The fifth tour leads us past the Zminje jezero through Donja and Gornja Ališnica to the top of Planinca (2330m, 4 hours in all) commanding views of the glacier circ valley of Škrčka Lakes.
-A one-hour descent will take you its mountain hut ( open from 1st of June to the 1st of October).
+The fifth tour leads us past the Zminje jezero through Donja i Gornja Ališnica (Lower and Upper Alisnica) to the top of Planinca (2,330 m, 4 hours in all) commanding views of the glacier circ valley of Škrčka Lakes.
+A one-hour descent will take you to its mountain hut ( open from the 1st of June to the 1st of October).

 FLORA AND FAUNA

-At Vatan, winter habitats in summer pastures shepherd dwellings in the mountain, used barns, huts and shepherds huts, Jatare Kućare, pens and Turin.
-A number of pastures are mostly formed in the troughs above the village of the mountain range (Sljivansko Borev to, pasture Kaluđerski, to Good, Ališnica, Large and Small Stuoc Lokvice, Orin pasture, Sibalic pasture, Pašina water, etc.).
-On the rivers of watermills and served valjanice (stupa).
-Watermills were built as a structure, but it was made of stone and brick.
-There are Mlinska stream Ljutici, hair, Tepacko stream, enclosure, Bukovica, Komarnica.
+The construction of traditional secular architecture, which has disappeared, has an important place within the cultural heritage of Durmitor.
+National architecture characterizes types of farmhouses in stone masonry, and built huts with a stone retaining wall, with steep roofs covered with rye straw.
+Winter habitats in summer pastures are shepherd dwellings in the mountain, used barns, huts, and shepherd's huts.
+A number of pastures are mostly formed in the troughs above the village of the mountain range (Sljivansko Borev to, pasture Kaluđerski, Ališnica, large and small Štuoc, Lokvice, Orin pasture, Sibalic pasture, Pašina water, etc.).
+Watermills and valjanice (stupa) were built with stone and brick.
+There are Mlinska stream Ljutici, Tepacko stream, Bukovica, Komarnica, etc.